The Missing Cross to Purity

 Dear friends, mind the gospel, which is the power of God,

-that was before the devil and old Adam were;
+which was before the devil and old Adam were;

 in this power is the comely order;

-And so know the government of Christ, and the increase thereof, which has no end;
+And so know the government of Christ,

 and this governor and government was before the devil and old Adam was,